90cent/AnoCocoChat/README.md

 But who wants an 256 character long ID to identify people.

 Thats where the "AnoNumber" comes in place, this is a 7 digit number like a username but not tied to one.
 And every 6 Hours the numbers will be increased by one.
+To make tracing harder.

 Here is an Example: